Freediving in the Red Sea

 I am looking forward to our next freediving trip together in the Red Sea.

-We took all the photos on this tour ourselves.
+We took all the photos and videos on this tour ourselves.